wbrowar/workbench/README.md

 ## When to Use What
 ### Beginning a project
 - When starting a project, run the helper task, `npm run list`, to see what commands are available.
-- `npm run setup` should be run at the beginning of the project to pull together template files based on the type of project your are developing.
+- Run `npm run setup` at the beginning of the project to pull together template files based on the type of project your are developing.
 In this task, you will be prompted to answer some questions that will customize the components and templates added to your `_source` folder. *NOTE: because this task overrides files in your `_source` folder, it should only be run once, at the beginning of a project.*
 - `gulp font` can be run anytime you'd like when you need to add fonts to your project.
 See Using Fonts in CSS, below for configuration options.
 - To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `npm run dev` task.
 This will give you a good idea of any errors you might run into right off the bat.
 Even better, run `npm run prod` for a more thorough check.

 ### During Development
 - Every time you begin to write code, run `npm run watch` first.
 This will watch the `_source` folder and update theme files as you save them.
 - At any given time, run `npm run dev` to reprocess basic theme assets (JS, CSS, and images).
 Doing this will clean out old JS, CSS, and image files and replace them with up-to-date versions.
+It will also do a quick update of templates files (in the `_html` directory).

 ### Staging and Testing
 - When staging files for review or testing, run `npm run prod`—every time—before deploying to a staging server. `npm run prod` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
 While these may not be needed for better performance on a staging server, these tasks might slightly change the code enough to cause bugs to appear.